New Syria mediator tells UN chief he is "scared"

 By Michelle Nichols

-UNITED NATIONS Algerian diplomat Lakhdar Brahimi told U.N.
-Secretary-General Ban Ki-moon on Friday that he was "honoured, flattered, humbled and scared" at the prospect of leading international efforts to broker peace in Syria's worsening 17-month conflict.
+UNITED NATIONS, Aug 24 Algerian diplomat Lakhdar Brahimi told U.N.
+Secretary-General Ban Ki-moon on Friday that he was "honored, flattered, humbled and scared" at the prospect of leading international efforts to broker peace in Syria's worsening 17-month conflict.

-Brahimi met with Ban for the first time since agreeing last week to replace Kofi Annan as the U.N. and Arab League joint special representative on Syria.
-While he is not due to take up the post officially until September 1, diplomats said Brahimi had already filled Annan's role.
+Brahimi met with Ban for the first time since agreeing last week to replace Kofi Annan at the end of August as the United Nations and Arab League joint special representative on Syria.

 "The Syrian people, they will be our first masters.
 We will consider their interests above and before anyone else.
 We will try to help as much as we can, we will not spare any effort," he said.
 "Let's try and see what we can do."

-Brahimi, who hesitated for days before accepting the job that France's U.N. envoy, Gerard Araud, called an "impossible mission," was meeting with U.N. officials on Friday to discuss plans for a new approach to the Syria conflict, which the United Nations says has killed over 18,000 people.
+Brahimi, who hesitated for days before accepting the job that France's U.N. envoy Gerard Araud called an "impossible mission," was meeting with various U.N. officials on Friday to discuss plans for a fresh approach to the Syria conflict, which the United Nations says has killed over 18,000 people.

 "The longer this fighting goes on, the more people will be killed, the more people will suffer," Ban said on Friday.